cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ##### Create policy to give users access to data science-related resources

-Go to Governance and Administraction , identity and click on Policies
+Go to Governance and Administraction, identity and click on Policies

 allow group 229-prateek-ds-group to manage data-science-family in compartment 229-prateek-ds-compartment

 ![VCN Subnet](images/oc-ds-policy-manage-access.png){#fig:ssp20-516-229-oracle-data-science-configuration}

 ##### Create policy to give users access to network resources

-Go to Governance and Administraction , identity and click on Policies
+Go to Governance and Administraction, identity and click on Policies

 229-prateek-ds-network-manage-access

 allow group 229-prateek-ds-group to use virtual-network-family in compartment 229-prateek-ds-compartment

 ![VCN Subnet](images/oc-ds-policy-network-manage.png){#fig:ssp20-516-229-oracle-data-science-configuration}

 ##### Create policy to give data science service access to network resources

-Go to Governance and Administraction , identity and click on Policies
+Go to Governance and Administraction, identity and click on Policies

 229-ds-manage-datascience

 allow service datascience to use virtual-network-family in compartment 229-prateek-ds-compartment

 ![VCN Subnet](images/oc-ds-policy-datascience-manage.png){#fig:ssp20-516-229-oracle-data-science-configuration}